 This is a time of transition for many media companies and successful organisations need to diversify revenue streams and build products that resonate with their audiences.

-Our program will provide the funding and mentorship needed for the independent media sector to deploy new solutions and reach new audiences.
+Our program provides funding and mentorship needed for the independent media sector to deploy new solutions and reach new audiences.

-The program will promote innovation in the sector, fund the development of public interest digital publications with a focus on young audiences, and drive transformation and foster new and diverse voices.
+The program promotes innovation in the sector, funds the development of public interest digital publications with a focus on young audiences, and drive transformation and foster new and diverse voices.

 WHO CAN APPLY FOR ENTRY INTO SAMIP?

-We are looking for mission-driven companies and organizations passionate about trying new approaches to local news and information.
+The program has sought out organizations that are mission-driven and are passionate about trying new approaches to local news and information.

-We also encourage applicants who don’t have traditional journalism and media backgrounds, particularly from the areas of technology, design and business.
+SAMIP has also accepted applications from individuals and organizations with non-traditional journalism and media backgrounds, particularly from the areas of technology, design and business.

 HOW WILL SAMIP PARTICIPANTS BE SELECTED?